aaronKilpatrick/javascript-projects/README.md

 This took some time.
 Even though I just did the previous calculator project, I was overcomplicating some of the functions.
 I cut it back and it actually turned out very similar with the previous project.
 Next time I might wait a few days before I tackle a project of a similar nature so I can really stress test myself.
 *Excuse the inline styling, it is a project template*

+## Project 018 - Digital Clock
+**Javascript Used:**
+* Date Objecy (toLocalString())
+* DOM Manipulation
+* Set Interval

+Easy enough.
+Took 5 minutes.
+Last time I made a clock I used individual variables for each unit of the clock.
+I thought that there must be a better way.
+Documentation pointed me to the right direction for using *toLocalString()*.